How to Retain More Agency Clients & Increase Recurring Revenue

 Then charge your clients a monthly licensing fee for the funnel and its accompanying assets.

 There is also the ability to nano niche the ideal customer you identified and then create even more streamlined funnels, as well as a possible IP that can be included as an add-on to the client.
-You can also sell an add-on of your marketing services.
+You can also sell an add-on for your marketing services.

 Why the Licensing Model Works

-“People will do more things to avoid pain, than they’ll do to gain pleasure.” ~ Andrey Polston
+“People will do more things to avoid pain than they’ll do to gain pleasure.” ~ Andrey Polston

-Agencies can play the game of constantly trying to report their worth and value, but the greater incentive here, is the fear of loss.
+Agencies can play the game of constantly trying to report their worth and value, but the greater incentive here is the fear of loss.
 You want the client to fear losing you, your talents, and your expertise.